 - Grease and line 2 6-inch pans with parchment paper.

-- In a measuring cup, whisk together 1/4 cup of milk with the egg, egg yolk, and vanilla.
+- In a measuring cup, whisk together 1/4 cup of milk with the egg, egg white, and vanilla.

 - In the bowl of a stand mixer fitted with the paddle attachment, combine the flours, baking powder, salt, and sugar on low speed for about 30 seconds.